 The two families were close, and Earl's brother Charles married Geraldine's sister Grace.

-They resided in Mill Run and had five known children -- Gladys L. Basinger, Barbara W. Bryner, Donna Jane Novak, James Orland Rowan Sr. and Mary Louise Glotfelty.
+The couple resided in Mill Run and bore five known children -- Gladys L. Basinger, Barbara W. Bryner, Donna Jane Novak, James Orland Rowan Sr. and Mary Louise Glotfelty.

 Circa 1940, when the federal census enumeration was made, Earl labored as a trackman in local coal mines.
 He eventually joined Eastern Gas and Fuel Company of Melcroft, and retired from the firm.